Everything You Need to Know About Kitesurfing in Tonga

 The Best Season to Kitesurf in Tonga

-The best time to kitesurf in Tonga is between May and September where Tonga experiences southeast tradewinds.
+The best time to kitesurf in Tonga is between May and September when Tonga experiences southeast tradewinds.
 These conditions are ideal for kitesurfing with wind speeds averaging 15-25 knots with a few 30-knot days.
-May to September is also in Tonga’s dry season, which is often considered a more idyllic time to visit Tonga for most travellers seeking fewer days of rain and low humidity.
+May to September is also in Tonga’s dry season, which is often considered a more idyllic time to visit Tonga for travellers seeking fewer days of rain and low humidity.

 Where to Kitesurf in Tonga

 There are two island groups that stand out from the rest when it comes to kitesurfing in Tonga: Ha’apai and Vava’u.
 Both island groups are a scattering of around 50+ islands, many with sheltered lagoons and tightly compact islands creating butter-flat waters ideal for skimming on!

 Arguably the best island group in Tonga for kitesurfing, visitors can kitesurf from most of the resorts and accommodations on the beaches of these islands.
 While most islands in Ha’apai are uninhabited, the islands that visitors can access include Lifuka, Foa and Uoleva Islands.
 Foa and Uoleva are as if they were made for kitesurfing, with sandbars at the tip of both islands allowing for kitesurfing in any wind direction.
 What’s more, there are very few accommodations in these areas guaranteeing no crowds.
 Learn more about visiting Ha’apai in The Complete Guide to Ha’apai.